djipco/surface-scanmeister/README.md

 npm install
 ```

 A few parameters will probably need to be changed.
-Open `config/config.js` Geany to change
+Open `config/config.js` in the Geany
-some options:
+editor to change some options:

 * in 'tcp" mode (default), you must set the IP address and port of the computer that will
   receive the files (typically: TouchDesigner).